 4. Washer Toss

 This may sound easy, but there is quite some skill required to get good at this game.
-The setup is very basic though, with lots of affordable washer toss sets available online.
+But the setup is very basic, with lots of affordable washer toss sets available online.

 5. Horseshoes